 To the extent necessary to maintain the initial credit ratings on the notes, funds will be deposited in the trust's principal supplement account each time the trust buys any additional receivables during the pre-funding period.
 Any such funds are intended to cover shortfalls that could result from prepayments of this type.
-On each payment date, funds will be withdrawn from the principal supplement account and included in the funds distributed on that payment date to cover shortfalls in distributions of interest and principal on the notes and swap payments (after giving effect to any withdrawal to be made from the spread account on that payment date).
+On each payment date, funds will be withdrawn from the principal supplement account (to the extent available) and included in the funds distributed on that payment date to cover shortfalls in distributions of interest and principal on the notes (after giving effect to any withdrawal to be made from the spread account on that payment date).
 However, no funds may be required to be deposited into the principal supplement account, and in any event any required deposit is expected to be less than the maximum aggregate shortfall that might result if all receivables of this type prepaid.
-Therefore, if a significant number of those receivables prepay, there may be insufficient funds available in the principal supplement account to cover the resulting shortfall.
+Therefore, if a significant number of those receivables prepay, even if funds are deposited in the trust's principal supplement account, there may be insufficient funds available in the principal supplement account to cover the resulting shortfall.